-7 Things To Do In Coolangatta on The Gold Coast
+Best Things To Do In Coolangatta On The Gold Coast

 Why visit Coolangatta

 In many years of solo travels in Australia, I visited countless places and remote areas with secluded beaches and wilderness areas.
 Still, I discovered the Gold Coast in 2013 on a trip to Coolangatta.
-I was keen to see with my own eyes the place that attracts over 5 million tourists every year from all over the world.
+I was keen to see with my own eyes the place that attracts over 5 million tourists from all over the world every year.
 An exciting fact is that 15% of Gold Coast visitors return to visit or buy properties to become permanent residents.
 Here is my guide to the best things to do in and around Coolangatta Solo.

 Where is Coolangatta